safzo/Python_CS1411/README.md

 # Python_CS1411
-The repository consists of all the assignments given in the course of Programming Principles I @TTU
+The repository consists of all the assignments, written in Python, given in the course of Programming Principles I @TTU

 The details of the .py files within this rep are as follows: